ManuViola77/testing_react_native_apps/README.md

 # How to Test React Native Apps (without tests)
-This project was created for the tutorial "How to Test React Native Apps".
+This project was created for the tutorial [How to Test React Native Apps](https://www.rootstrap.com/blog/how-to-test-react-native-apps/).
 This doesn't include the tests made in the tutorial.
 If you want the project with tests to see tutorials complete solution, you can go to [this git repository](https://github.com/ManuViola77/testing_react_native_apps_with_tests).

 ## Instalation steps